microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/New-MgTeamChannel.md

 		}
 	)
 }
-New-MgTeamChannel -TeamId $teamId -BodyParameter $params
+New-MgBetaTeamChannel -TeamId $teamId -BodyParameter $params
 ```
-This example shows how to use the New-MgTeamChannel Cmdlet.
+This example shows how to use the New-MgBetaTeamChannel Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).